cfoskin/lead-service/README.md

 npm:

 To run service on its own Mongo needs to be installed and running.

+MONGO_URL environment variable must be set: eg MONGO_URL=mongodb://mongodb:27017/aerodoc

 Install dependencies